A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 to Walter Anderson.

-Sammy Britt at Delta State in the 1960s and went to Provincetown,
+met Sammy Britt at Delta State in the 1960s and went to

-Mass. to study with the color painter Henry Hensche (also
+Provincetown, Mass. to study with the color painter Henry

-Sammuel Britt's teacher).
-DeLoach is the foremost of the
+Hensche (also Sammuel Britt's teacher).
+DeLoach is the

 Photos and information courtesy of Jerry "Duff"